pkgxdev/dev/README.md

 > pkgx dev integrate --dry-run
 > ```
 >
 > If you like, preview the shellcode: `pkgx dev --shellcode`.
+This command
+> only outputs shellcode, it doesn’t modify any files or do anything else
+> either.

 ## Usage